jeanleecole/archive/pages/Projects/metzerott_formatted.md

 “It is expensive going to New York,” said the old woman, shaking her head.

 “It is expensive inventing,” said the young one, her brilliant face darkened by a shadow of real anxiety.
-“But, however, he must have his own way, and the money is his. <p class="pagenum">Begin page 15</p> So he was off from the Hall, when he had had his supper, and of course,” with a conscious laugh&mdash;"he would not leave me there without him.”
+“But, however, he must have his own way, and the money is his.

+<hr><p class="pagenum"><sup>Page 15</sup></p> So he was off from the Hall, when he had had his supper, and of course,” with a conscious laugh&mdash;"he would not leave me there without him.”

 “No, no,” said the Frau, her withered lips expanding into a toothless smile, “you are much too pretty for that, Aenchen.”[^Aenchen]